IBIC/neuropointillist/README.md

 # Overview

+This project contains an in-development R package (called `neuropointillist`) which defines functions to help scientists to run voxel-wise models using R on neuroimaging data.
+Why would one like to do this, rather than using a dedicated fMRI analysis packages?

+First, fMRI analysis packages are generally quite limited in the models that they can run.
+This package can help you run structural equation models on your fMRI data if you wish.

+Second, it is really instructive to understand what fMRI software is doing with your data.
+T statistics are so much sweeter when you have generated them with your own R code.

-This project contains an in-development R package (called `neuropointillist`) which defines functions to help combine multiple sets of neuroimaging data, run arbitrary R code (a "model") on each voxel in parallel, output results, and reassemble the data.
-Included are three standalone programs. `npointillist` and `npointrun` use the `neuropointillist` package, and `npointmerge` uses FSL commands to reassemble results.
+The `neuropointillist` package has functions to combine multiple sets of neuroimaging data, run arbitrary R code (a "model") on each voxel in parallel, output results, and reassemble the data.
+Included are three standalone programs. `npoint` and `npointrun` use the `neuropointillist` package, and `npointmerge` uses FSL commands to reassemble results.

+There are some examples included in this package that use data that we cannot release.
+These are useful only for looking at modeling code or for inspiration.
+However, we have simulated two timepoints of fMRI data and have a complete example and a worked vignette.

 # Installation

 You will need the R packages `Rniftilib`, `argparse`, and `doParallel` to be installed.
-In addition, to locally install the development `neuropointillist` R library, it might help to have the R package `devtools`.
-If you are actually doing development, you should also install the R package `roxygen2`.

-`devtools` depends on the Debian package `libcurl4-openssl-dev`, so you might need a system administrator to make sure that is installed.

 `argparse` requires Python version >= 2.7 and Python packages `argparse` and `json`.